Teamwork/dotnet/README.md

 ## Legacy SDK
 If you are still using or want to use our old legacy SDK, use the [Legacy Branch](https://github.com/Teamwork/dotnet/tree/legacy)
+Please note that we are not updating the old sdk any more and feature are only added to the new sdk.
+Its highly recommended to not start new projects with the legacy sdk.

 ## Developer Docs
 If you are looking for API documentation go [here](http://developer.teamwork.com)